RobertWinslow/Github-Pages-NonTheme/README.md

 1. Create a new repo using this one as the template.
 2. Go to the settings of your new repo, scroll down to the Github Pages section, and set the source to Branch:main
 3. Edit the css.
 Either:
-  - Edit the example.css file or
+  - Edit the `examplestyle.css` file or
   - Change line 6 of `_layouts/default.html` to link to a different css stylesheet.
 4. Edit the `_config.yaml` file to update the meta-info for your site.